Chappaquiddick Island: Geography

 The Trustees of Reservations, a non-profit conservation organization, owns and manages nearly 1000 acres of land from the southeastern point, Wasque, to Cape Poge, at the northeast.
 Wasque is a popular fishing spot for catching bluefish, striped bass, and other species.
-The Cape Poge Lighthouse, first erected in 1801, has served ships navigating the shoalwaters and shallows of Muskeget Channel.
+The Cape Poge Lighthouse, first erected in 1801, has served ships navigating the shoals and shallows of Muskeget Channel.

 Chappaquiddick is mainly defined by its diverse land and water ecologies with expansive salt marshes, ponds, red cedar woods, grassy meadows, and coastal wildlife including sandpipers, piping plovers, blue heron, osprey, and oysters.
 The main interior bodies of water include Cape Poge Bay, Katama Bay, and Poucha Pond, all salty.

 While the island has continually faced shifting coastlines due to ocean currents, storm surges, and astronomical tides, the 21st century has presented new erosion challenges, particularly to Wasque Point which, during the Patriots' Day Storm of 2007, was battered severely.
 Between 2007 and 2013, approximately 40 acres of land were lost at Wasque, where currents eroded bluffs, swallowed Swan Pond, damaged shoreline trails, and threatened a residence.